tanmaybasu/Early-Prediction-of-Anorexia-and-Depression-Over-Social-Media/README.md

 UMLS Metamaps are the features extraced from the Metamap tool which extracts the medical concepts fromthe corpora which are related to depression.
 To follow more see the link https://metamap.nlm.nih.gov.
 To know more about the implementation of metamaps and other methodolgies you can refer to the above mentioned paper.The process_Metamap_output.py file shows how the extraction of featues are done.
 This contains the process of extracting  required features from the corpora that helps in building a model that provied better predictions.

+The implementation like Rnn and other futer works are explained in following paper (http://ceur-ws.org/Vol-2125/paper_182.pdf)
+Hence , For any quires can contact on jandhyyalasri@gmail.com.

+Thanks & Regards,
+J.Kalyani.